 2. Posting is limited to one flyer per event per bulletin board (all others will be removed).
 Do not cover other flyers and keep flyer/poster sizes to a minimum as to share the board space.

 3. All materials posted must clearly display date, time and location of the event, as well as contact information.

-4. The use of sidewalk chalk is prohibited unless prior permission has been given from the Office of Student Involvement and Leadership.
+4. The use of sidewalk chalk is prohibited unless prior permission has been given from the Office of Student Involvement.

-All violations of this policy by students and/or student organizations will be referred to the Office Student Involvement and Leadership and/or the Division of Student Life for disciplinary action.
+All violations of this policy by students and/or student organizations will be referred to the Office Student Involvement and/or the Division of Student Affairs for disciplinary action.
 All departmental violations will be handled through the University administration.

 Sales and Solicitations

 University policy prohibits individuals or organizations from soliciting contributions from the general public for University-related purposes without prior written approval from the Student Life Office.
-University mailing lists, e.g., Board of Trustees, University Council, faculty, alumni, students or parents, may not be used to promote the sale of tickets, advertisements or merchandise of any kind without prior written approval from the Dean of Students.
+University mailing lists, e.g., Board of Trustees, University Council, faculty, alumni, students or parents, may not be used to promote the sale of tickets, advertisements or merchandise of any kind without prior written approval from the Chief Student Affairs Officer/Dean of Students.